KubaSzarpak/Studies/Semestr III/SKJ/Materials/Projekt programistyczny/DatabaseNode/Readme.txt

         "running" - public filed which tells if server is running.
         "sendNext" - private field which tells if request can be sent to next node.

-    There are two constructors whose only deference is that one accepts value to be stored and second does not.
+    There are two constructors whose only deference is that one accepts key and value to be stored and second does not.
 Their task is to assign fields.
     There are getters and setters for "nextNodePort" and "nextNodeAddress".

     * connect(String destinationAddress, int destinationPort):